airswap/airswap-protocols/source/indexer/reports/SECURITY.md

 #### 2. Only the owner is able to modify the blacklist.

-- By inspection it can be seen that only 2 functions modify the blacklist: addToBlacklist() and removeFromBlacklist()
+- By inspection it can be seen that only 2 functions modify the blacklist: addTokenToBlacklist() and removeTokenFromBlacklist()
 - Both of these functions have the onlyOwner modifier, as defined in Ownable.sol
 - **This invariant currently holds as-is.**